Knife Hand Strike

 • Return to your original fighting stance, ready for subsequent movements.

-• Targeting: Aim for vulnerable areas such as the side of the neck, collarbone, jaw, or temple for maximum impact.
+• Aim for vulnerable areas such as the side of the neck, collarbone, jaw, or temple for maximum impact.